What should I bring to my appointment?

 University Union, room 411.

 Mondays through Fridays, 8 a.m. to 5 p.m. - however our legal clinic times can be found under the hours heading on our main page.

 What if I don’t need advice, but want general information on a topic?

-Outside Room 136, Stovall Hall, there is a collection of pamphlets covering many legal topics.
-There are also forms and pamphlets inside the office.
-All are free to students.
+We have in our office a collection of pamphlets covering many legal topics.
+All are free to students - just stop by and let the clerk know what it is you are looking for.
 If you still have questions, or do not understand the information given, feel free to call the office to schedule an appointment.